How To Make Well Water Drinkable And Keep It Safe To Drink

 6. Do not dispose of wastes in dry wells or abandoned wells.
 Rainwater runoff may discharge to your well.

 7. Do not cut off the well casing below the land surface.
-It makes an efficient well water transport; it supports a good and clean water source to your household.
+This ensures efficient water transport and a clean water source for your household.

 8. Pump and inspect septic systems.
-This can be scheduled on a monthly or quarterly basis.
-However, it can be done as often as recommended by your local health department.
+This can be scheduled monthly, quarterly, or as often as your local health department recommends.

-9. Never dispose of harsh chemicals, solvents, petroleum products, or pesticides in a septic system or dry well.
-Just like wastes, rainwater runoff may discharge residue into your well water.
+9. Never dispose of harsh chemicals, solvents, petroleum products, or pesticides in a septic tank or dry well.
+Rainwater runoff, like waste, may discharge residue into well water.

 10. Periodically inspect exposed parts of the well for problems such as: